 Unlike Teachable, Podia charges zero transaction fees even in its Mover (basic) plan.
 But it’s slightly more expensive than Teachable’s entry plan, so it evens out in the end.

-Priced at $39/month (billed annually), the Mover plan offers unlimited students, courses, and digital downloads.
+Priced at $39/month ($33/month if you do an annual plan), the Mover plan offers unlimited students, courses, and digital downloads.
 But there’s no membership site feature in this plan.

 You also get much more advanced email marketing features than Teachable, free site migrations, a site builder, and custom domain support.

 The Shaker plan, designed for mid-level sellers, costs $89/month.
 It offers everything in the Mover plan plus membership site support, an affiliate management system, embeddable buy-now widgets, and up to 15K emails per month.

 It offers dedicated support, coaching calls, community support, along with an unbranded site and up to 50K emails per month.